 Margera isn’t that only member of the Jackass cast to suffer from addiction.
-In fact, Steve-O, among many others shared a bit of wisdom with his long-time friend.
+In fact, Steve-O and John Knoxville, among many others shared a bit of wisdom with their long-time friend.
 But that still wasn’t enough.

 Considering the nature of alcoholism, this should come as no surprise.
-Steve-O, having faced and overcome his own issues with addiction explained to Margera that the road to come is not easy.
+For Johnny Knoxville drugs were a serious problem in his life at one point.
+And Steve-O, having faced and overcome his own issues with addiction explained to Margera that the road to come is not easy.